realworldocaml/book/en/classes.md

 You may have noticed that the object `s` has been given the type `istack`.
 But wait, we've stressed _classes are not types_, so what's up with that?
 In fact, what we've said is entirely true, classes and class names *are not* types.
-However, for convenience, the defintion of the class `istack` also defines an object type `istack` with the same methods as the class.
+However, for convenience, the definition of the class `istack` also defines an object type `istack` with the same methods as the class.
 This type definition is equivalent to: